 - Sized to fit on page with measurement of 15.2 cm (5 in) x 21.5 cm (7.5 in).

 - JPEG, TIFF or EPS format only.

-Without official copyright permission, illustrations may not be included if the paper is accepted for publication.
+Without official copyright permission, illustrations will not be included if the paper is accepted for publication.

-A table width must not exceed 12.6 cms.
-Authors are responsible for the necessary re-organization and re-structuring of tables whenever they exceed 12.6 cms.
+A table's width must not exceed 12.6 cm.
+Authors are responsible for the necessary re-organization and re-structuring of tables whenever they exceed 12.6 cm.